-Perhaps you’ve never had the time to consider how your faith as a core values however it affects how your life plays out.
-But faith –
+Perhaps you’ve never had the time to consider how your faith, but more than likely it is a personal core value in your life because it affects how your life plays out.
+Faith –

 - Give us a sense of purpose.

-- Makes us reflective and question and evaluate our thoughts and behaviour
+- Makes us reflect and question and evaluate our thoughts and behaviour

 - Remains us to be true to ourselves.